GIPdA/ZetaRF/README.md

 **Beta release, everything has not been tested yet!**

 > This library may not be directly compatible with any board implementing Si4455 chip!
-Currently it was only tested with ZETA-868-SO module from RF Solutions.
+Currently it was only tested with the ZETA-868-SO and ZETA-433-SO modules from RF Solutions.

 ZETA module datasheet: <https://www.rfsolutions.co.uk/downloads/1456219226DS-ZETA.pdf>